 Back to School: Introductions and Team Building

-Students at all age levels will benefit from opportunities to be re-introduced to their peers.
-By structuring positive interactions, you offer students the chance to use in-person conversation skills, get to know one another, and build a positive social environment.
-These exercises also encourage movement.
-After more than a year learning remotely, students will need more physical liberties.
+We could all By participating in structured interactions, we have the chance to use in-person conversation skills, get to know one another, and build a positive social environment.
+These exercises also encourage movement, which benefits learning by demanding focus and draining off restlessness.

 Concentric Circles